solana-labs/example-messagefeed/README.md

 ### Build the on-chain program

 Two versions of the program are provided, one written in C and the other in Rust.
-The build process for each produce the same a BPF ELF shared object called `dist/program/messagefeed.so`.
-They are interchangable so just pick one to use.
+The build processes for each version produce a BPF ELF shared object called `dist/programs/messagefeed.so`.
+They are interchangeable so just pick one to use.

 #### BPF C